MIND BODY SOUL HERE & NOW

 Most people don’t choose a direction.

-They move without deciding where they’re going.
-There’s no clear path.
-So everything changes.
+They move without deciding where they are going, so everything keeps changing.
 One day they want one thing.
+The next day it is something else.

 Virtues Shape Direction

 Discipline and action mean nothing without direction.
+Virtues are what guide that direction.

+They define what you stand for when no one is watching.
 They decide whether your control and effort build something solid—or waste energy chasing the wrong things.

 Without virtues, the mind can justify anything.
+The body can execute anything.
+But not everything you can do is worth doing.

 Virtues That Shape the Path